ON THIS PAGE: You will learn about the different types of treatments doctors use for people with small bowel cancer. Use the menu to see other pages.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
-While many remissions are permanent, it’s important to talk with your doctor about the possibility of the cancer returning.
+While many remissions are permanent, it is important to talk with your doctor about the possibility of the cancer returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return.
 Learn more about coping with the fear of recurrence.

-If the cancer does return after the original treatment, it is called recurrent cancer.
+If the cancer returns after the original treatment, it is called recurrent cancer.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the treatments described above such as surgery, chemotherapy, and radiation therapy but they may be used in a different combination or given at a different pace.
-Your doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
+When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, chemotherapy, and radiation therapy, but they may be used in a different combination or given at a different pace.
+Your doctor may suggest clinical trials that are studying new ways to treat this type of recurrent cancer.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

-People with recurrent cancer often experience emotions such as disbelief or fear.
-Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
+People with recurrent cancer sometimes experience emotions such as disbelief or fear.
+You are encouraged to talk with your health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with cancer recurrence.

-If treatment fails
+If treatment does not work

 Recovery from cancer is not always possible.
 If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and advanced cancer is difficult to discuss for many people.
-However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
-The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
-Making sure a person is physically comfortable and free from pain is extremely important.
+This diagnosis is stressful, and for some people, advanced cancer is difficult to discuss.
+However, it is important to have open and honest conversations with your health care team to express your feelings, preferences, and concerns.
+The health care team has special skills, experience, and knowledge to support patients and their families and is there to help.
+Making sure a person is physically comfortable, free from pain, and emotionally supported is extremely important.

-Patients who have advanced cancer and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+People who have advanced cancer and who are expected to live less than 6 months may want to consider hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
-You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
+You and your family are encouraged to talk with the health care team about hospice care options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
 Learn more about advanced cancer care planning.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.

 The next section in this guide is About Clinical Trials.
 It offers more information about research studies that are focused on finding better ways to care for people with cancer.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.